-This has been Seattle’s driest April on record so far — but here comes the rain
+This has been Seattle’s driest April weather on record so far — but here comes the rain

 That’s about to change — perhaps making it easier for sun lovers to observe the governor’s stay-home order.

 “It’s nice today.
-It’s sunny today,” said Dana Felton, a meteorologist with the weather service’s Seattle office.
+It’s sunny today,” Dana Felton, a meteorologist with the weather service’s Seattle office, said Monday morning.
 “But after today, the pattern is changing.”

 “It won’t be one system coming in after another, but the systems will be more frequent than we’ve seen in the last three weeks,” he said.